tidyverse/tidyverse.org/content/blog/tune-parallel/index.md

 ## Parallelizing the resampling loop

 For illustration, let's suppose that we are tuning a set of model parameters (e.g. not recipe parameters).
 In tidymodels, we always use [out-of-sample predictions to measure performance](https://www.tmwr.org/resampling.html).
-With grid search, pseudo-code that illustrations the computations are:
+With grid search, pseudo-code that illustrates the computations are:

 ```r